la2050/archive/_projects/2016/front-line-leaders-academy-los-angeles.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Building on a successful two-year pilot, Front Line Leaders Academy will recruit 15-20 young people who are seeking positive social change but are underrepresented in local leadership - such as women, people of color, and LGBTQ youth.
+Fellows participate in four three-day weekend trainings over the course of the six months to cover a wide range of skills and tactics.
+By graduation Fellows will have developed a wide range of organizing skills that will help them to be effective local leaders.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Participation in neighborhood councils","Rates of volunteerism","Voting rates"]